- Q: What are the key drivers of the budget?

 A: The administration and Board are focused on keeping costs down and have utilized targeted departmental budget reductions, the use of some existing fund reserves, streamlined and/or delayed purchasing practices, group/shared purchasing and strategies to reallocate and maximize existing resources.
-In 2010-11, employees began contributing for the first time to the costs of healthcare benefits, with increasing contributions in the most recent contract agreement.
+In 2010-11, employees began contributing to the costs of healthcare benefits, with increasing contributions in the most recent contract agreement.
 Average tax increases over the past five years are among the lowest in more than 30 years.
 Additionally, the District is one of a few districts in Pennsylvania to earn Moody's highest (Aaa) bond rating, reflecting strong fiscal health and responsibility and resulting in savings to taxpayers through low interest rates.
-The District has maintained one of the lowest tax burdens in the state (bottom quartile in equalized mills ranking) while preserving programs essential to educational excellence.
+The District has maintained one of the lowest tax burdens in the state while preserving programs essential to educational excellence.

-A: The "Preliminary Budget" serves as a starting point each year in a comprehensive public process that concludes with final adoption in June.
-The preliminary budget is subject to change and establishes a millage rate that cannot be increased in the final budget.
-In the spring, the Board is required to approve a "Proposed Final Budget," a more refined budget document that forms the foundation for adoption of a "Final Budget" in June.
+A: In the spring, the Board is required to approve a "Proposed Final Budget," that forms the foundation for adoption of a "Final Budget" in June.

 Q: What variables must a district consider when preparing its budget?
 What resources are used to make informed decisions on projected costs?